 Traditional WANs are based on conventional routers.
-At large enterprises where SaaS, teleconferencing, and remote working have become more popular, WANs have often delivered a poor user experience — blame it on the fact that WANs backhaul all traffic, even what’s meant for the cloud, from branch offices to a data centre hub.
+At organisations where SaaS, teleconferencing, and remote working have become more popular, WANs have often delivered a poor user experience — blame it on the fact that traditional WANs backhaul all traffic, even what’s meant for the cloud, from branch offices to a data centre hub.
 The strain can lead to bandwidth bottlenecks and degraded application performance, frustrating employees, and leading to lost productivity.
 Enter SD-WAN.

-SD-WANs allow businesses to use whatever ISP connections and technologies are available, including MPLS (multi-protocol label switching), broadband, and 4G, instead of being forced to use a single specific one.
-In fact, the best SD-WAN solutions seamlessly merge different connection technology and ISPs, allowing each site to get the best performance.
+SD-WANs allow businesses to use whatever data service links and technologies that are available at their sites, including MPLS, internet, and 4G/5G, instead of being forced to use a single specific one.
+In fact, the best SD-WAN solutions seamlessly merge different data link technologies, allowing each site to get the best performance and uptime.

-Because SD-WAN doesn’t rely on a single network link like normal WANs, there’s a lower risk of an outage taking down your whole network.
-Instead, SD-WAN routes traffic to the next available link, reconfiguring itself across the network to maintain optimal throughput.
-SD-WANs are also transport- and carrier-agnostic, so organisations can deploy them over high-speed public internet or wireless connections.
+Since SD-WAN doesn’t rely on a single network link like traditional WANs, there’s a lower risk of a link outage taking down your entire network.
+Instead, SD-WAN re-routes application traffic to the next available link, reconfiguring itself across the network to maintain optimal throughput and user experience.
+SD-WAN solutions can be transport- and carrier-agnostic, so organisations can deploy them over high-speed public internet or wireless connections, including satellite.

 Simplified management, higher performance

 SD-WAN optimises mission-critical business processes such as email, ERP, IP-telephony, and cloud-based services with carrier-grade speeds.
-Network managers can deploy new services, add new users, devices, and branches, and adjust policies on the fly without having to reallocate network resources.
+IT and network managers can deploy new services, add new users, devices, and branches more easily and rapidly compared to traditional WANs.

 It also simplifies the management and operation of a WAN by decoupling the networking hardware from its control mechanism, so control of the overall WAN service is via a dedicated portal and the network links become multiple pathways to deliver application traffic to optimise user experience.

 Security and SD-WAN

-Managed SD-WAN devices from Vocus tightly integrates all the networking functionality inherent in SD-WAN with the security features of a next-generation firewall.
+Managed SD-WAN from Vocus tightly integrates all the networking functionality inherent in SD-WAN with the security features of a next-generation firewall.
 It’s built on Fortinet’s market-leading Secure SD-WAN technology.
-It incorporates security services, including dynamic analysis, to detect unknown attacks before they can corrupt your network, and advanced threat protection to defend against known exploits, malware, and malicious websites.
-In addition, the security services can all be monitored and administered directly from the SD-WAN management console — no need for a separate setup.
+It incorporates security services to detect unknown attacks before they can corrupt your network, and advanced threat protection to defend against known exploits, malware, and malicious websites.

 Who SD-WAN is most beneficial for?

-Vocus Managed SD-WAN is perfect for businesses of any size that want scalable management of network and security policies across multiple sites, with firewall, routing, and SD-WAN management capability as standard.
-We also design and implement your solution, as well as provide ongoing management of network and security policies across multiple sites.
+Vocus Managed SD-WAN is perfect for businesses of any size that need scalable and professional management of their WAN.
+We will design and implement your solution, as well as provide ongoing support and monitoring of your services across your sites.

-When you’re ready to add SD-WAN to your IT solution, speak to us by clicking the link below or contact us on 1300 991 386.
+When you’re ready to add Managed SD-WAN to your IT solution, speak to us by clicking the link below or contact us on 1300 991 386.